Philip Best is the Chairman of QUAERO CAPITAL’s Board. He is also a Founding Partner of the company and a Portfolio Manager.

 He sits on various boards of directors, such as Schroder Investment Management (Switzerland) and the Swiss Triathlon Federation.

 Christina Rancic is a member of QUAERO CAPITAL’s Board of Directors.
 She joined the company in 2005.
-She is Responsible for the Human Resources.

 Previously, Christina worked for 20 years with H&M Hennes & Mauritz in their head office in Geneva.
 She held various positions including: Head of Personnel, Head of Accounting Department and Deputy General Manager.
 She had additional responsibility for external relations, e.g. professional organisations, government, unions and insurance firms.